Do you find it hard to navigate through WordPress hosting costs? Don’t worry, we are here to break it down for you.

 Are you looking for an alternative for SiteGround’s managed WordPress hosting services?
 Then you’ve hit the jackpot because we have the perfect one for you.
 This SiteGround alternative not only offers a similar level of quality but even outperforms SiteGround when it comes to certain qualities.
 And as if this weren’t enough, our SiteGround alternative also comes at a much cheaper price.
 As a WordPress hosting provider, SiteGround offers amazing services, there’s absolutely no arguing about that.
 But when it comes to SiteGround’s hosting infrastructure, website performance, elasticity, website design options and pricing, you’ll find that there’s definitely some room for improvement.
 That’s where 10Web comes into play.
 10Web, as a Google technology partner, provides a magnificent range of state-of-the-art features.
 Starting from our high-class security to our website speed optimization services, we’ve got all your needs covered, even when you yourself are not aware of them.
 So without further…

 If you’re reading this article, you are probably actively searching for a WP Engine alternative, in which case you have struck gold.
 We are here to introduce you to a cheaper option that doesn’t sacrifice quality.
 But first things first, we’d like to recognize that WP Engine is a good hosting platform that offers a lot of high-class services.
 There’s no doubt about that.
 Be that as it may, we can’t help but also recognize that there are certain areas in which SiteGround could do better.
 This is where 10Web comes in: As a disruptive newcomer to the managed WordPress hosting market, we were able to build a strong reputation for ourselves.
-Our users have come to appreciate our extensive catalog of services provided in one package.
-In particular, it’s our relentless focus on speed and website optimization that makes us stand out from the competition.
-But of course, this…
+Our users have come to appreciate our automated hosting platform and extensive catalog of services provided in one package.
+In particular, it’s our relentless focus on automation, speed, and website optimization that makes us stand out from the…

 In the digital age, website speed has become more important than ever.
 This makes people who are on the lookout for the fastest WordPress hosting right on track with the hosting industry’s best practice trends.
 As a matter of fact the tech giant Google no less has officially declared that page speed is one of its top ranking factors.
 While the majority of website owners are aware of this, fewer people pay attention to the fact that Google further specifies that this concerns not only the desktop versions of your website but the mobile version as well.
 What’s more is that studies have shown that “2.37% of visitors bounce when your site takes five seconds to load.”
 In the same vein, you risk a 7% drop in your conversion rates if your site displays a delay for even one second.
 But not to paint too gloomy a picture, here’s something…